videogamepreservation/freesynd/trunk/freesynd/README.txt

 -------------------

 FreeSynd is released under the GNU General Public Licence, version 2.
+Thanks to Tomasz Lis for some preliminary work on the level files.
+His code is used under GNU General Public Licence, version 2 or later with permission from author.
 Some code is based on "libsyndicate" library by Paul Chavent.
 It is re-licensed under GNU General Public Licence, version 2.
 Original license and code is located in svn source/trunk/libsyndicate/.